 4. Keep snacks healthy.
 Snacks are almost as challenging as kids’ menus, as it is tough to find a quick treat that also has a decent nutritional profile, too.
 Fruit is a good choice, as are nuts.
 Yogurt and cream cheese bagels are quick grabs that are a bit more redeeming that fruit roll-ups and chips.
 And another thing.
 Don’t fill up on snacks just before dinner, or else they’ll eat less of something more substantial and healthy.
 I have learned this lesson the hard way!

 5. Be selective with desserts.
 I passed my sweet tooth along to Luke, and I probably do little in the way of eliminating or at least alleviating his love for chocolate.
 However, I am strict about when he eats sweets, making sure we avoid them between meals.
-Sugar on an empty stomach plays havoc with his mood, as blood glucose levels spike suddenly then crash quickly afterwards.
+Sugar on an empty stomach affects his mood, as blood glucose levels spike suddenly then crash quickly afterwards.
 If these sweet treats are served after a belly full of good food, this effect is not nearly as dramatic.